Skip to main content

 New Failures widget to compare modules

 Here, the three line charts represent Module A (purple line), Module B (blue line), and Module C (yellow line) in a test suite.
 Such a graph can quickly tell you that Module B has the most number of new failures and there are several spikes that need to be analyzed in detail.
 Module C has the least number of new failures over time.
 Module A displays a moderate number of new failures and there are a few spikes over time that need further analysis.
-Using such insights, you can prioritize Module B and find out the reasons for the persistently high number of new test failures.
+Using such insights, you can prioritize Module B and find out the reasons for the persistently high number of new test failures using the drill-down feature.
 In many cases, you will be able to apply best practices followed by top-performing teams to reduce new failures in the modules handled by other teams.

 To create the above widget, in the following sample configuration, different Folder names filters are configured on each of the three segments that define Module A, Module B, and Module C.